gridap/GridapDistributed.jl/README.md

 ## MPI-parallel Julia script execution instructions

-In order to execute a MPI-parallel `GridapDistributed.jl` driver, we can leverate the `mpiexecjl` script provided by `MPI.jl`.
+In order to execute a MPI-parallel `GridapDistributed.jl` driver, we can leverage the `mpiexecjl` script provided by `MPI.jl`.
 (Click [here](https://juliaparallel.github.io/MPI.jl/stable/configuration/#Julia-wrapper-for-mpiexec) for installation instructions).
 As an example, assuming that we are located on the root directory of `GridapDistributed.jl`, an hypothetic MPI-parallel `GridapDistributed.jl` driver named `driver.jl` can be executed on 4 MPI tasks as:

 ```